emmaboecker/ratio-kt/README.md

 ratio + don't care + didn't ask
 ```

+You can find all supported "word groups"/"phrases" in [words.txt](https://github.com/StckOverflw/ratio-kt/blob/main/words.txt)

 ### Credit
 Thanks to [DrSchlaubi](https://github.com/DrSchlaubi/) for making the Kotlin code generator,
 without him I'd have to implement all the "phrases" myself!